Stephen-J-Whitaker/memory-game/README.md

     - ### Interface Mockups
        Mockups for the game were developed that incorporated all of the features identified during project initiation.

+       The site design was developed to incorporate the features such that the use of the interface would be intuitive to a new user.
+All functionality is present within a single html page and is easy to find.

        -  [Mobile mockups](docs/pdfs/readme-mobile-mockups.pdf)
        -  [Tablet mockups](docs/pdfs/readme-tablet-mockups.pdf)